shigono/rSlidePzl/README.md

 ## Example

 Suppose you have a simple sliding puzzle with 8 pieces.
 The size of board is 3 x 3.
-The size of each pieces is 1 x 1.
+The size of all pieces is 1 x 1.
 The initial state is:

 |      | col1 | col2 | col3 |
 | ---- | :--- | :--- | :--- |